 There are a wide range of courses available.
-They can be found under 'courses' on the Farnet website - www.farnet.school.nz.
-Course outlines and pre-requisites can be found here.
+They can be found under 'courses' on the Kotui Ako website - www.kotui.school.nz Course outlines and prerequisites can be found here.
 The next step is to speak to the e-dean - Ms Julie Chiaroni.